KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image20.png"/>
 </p>

 2. The window for simulating the structure opens up.
-Here, the circuit can be constructed to be externally applied to the defined PN Junction.
-To select the previously defined structure of PN Junction, click the **device** icon and drag it into the workspace.
+Here, the circuit can be constructed to externally apply bias to the defined PN Junction.
+To select the previously defined structure of PN Junction, **click and hold** the **device** icon.
+Then drag it into the workspace.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image22.png"/>